-- Earth is the third planet from the sun.
+- Earth is the third planet from the Sun.
 Falling behind Mercury and Venus and in front of Mars.

-- Earth is the only planet in our solar system that can support life.
+- Earth is the only planet in our Solar System that can support life.
 This is because it is so well protected by its atmosphere, has water on its surface and breathable oxygen levels.

-- Earth is the only planet with water in liquid form on it’s surface.
+- Earth is the only planet with water in liquid form on its surface.
 This takes up 70% of the planet.

 - The earth takes 24 hours to turn on its axis.
-This is why we spend half of the day with daylight, when our part of the earth is facing the sun. and the other half in darkness when we are facing away from it.
+This is why we spend half of the day with daylight when our part of the earth is facing the Sun.
+And the other half in darkness when we are facing away from it.

 - The Earth is travelling through space at roughly 67000 miles (107,826 kilometres) per hour.

-- The Earth is tilted to a 23.5 degree angle and this is what gives us seasons.
-This makes the Earth point in a certain direction as it goes around the sun meaning throughout a year parts of
+- The Earth is tilted to a 23.5-degree angle, and this is what gives us seasons.
+This makes the Earth point in a particular direction as it goes around the Sun meaning throughout a year parts of

 - Earth is the only planet with a breathable level of oxygen – 21%.
-The rest of Earths atmosphere is made up of 78% nitrogen with trace amounts of other gases such as carbon dioxide.
+The rest of the Earths atmosphere is made up of 78% nitrogen with trace amounts of other gases such as carbon dioxide.

 - Earth is the only planet not named after a mythical being.
-Instead it’s name comes from the old English word “Ertha” meaning ground or soil.
+Instead, its name comes from the old English word “Ertha” meaning ground or soil.